Menu

 Miami University Hamilton

-Areas of expertise: Career / Recruitment and Hiring, Collection Development, Instruction, Library Management, Reference, I'm not an expert at the other things listed, but I have done many of them at some point in my career.
+Areas of expertise: Career / Recruitment and Hiring, Collection Development, Instruction, Library Management, Reference, Student Supervision

 Gerald (Jerry) Natal